buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Humans

-Humans, with their desire for discovery, power, glory, and violence, and reproductive capacity, were the dominant race; the entire Earth bowed to their will.
-Until their coming.
+Humans, with their desire for discovery, power, glory, violence, and reproduction, were the dominant race; the entire Earth bowed to their will until their coming.
 And humans became the species to hunt and kill, the dictate received from the first Patrons was clear and absolute, exterminate the humans who had killed the firstborn.

-It is impossible to know how many humans have survived in the world, rough estimates place their number at under 500 million.
+It is impossible to know how many humans have survived in the world; rough estimates place their number at under 500 million.

 **Racial modifiers**: +1 to one ability score of your choice